saucecode/discord-acid-bot/README.md

 Next, the `VoiceWrapper` is created.
 It has no settings.
 After that, `MathRunner` is created.
 This will load users' math game scores from `mathscores.json` (if it exists).

 The reaction list is then loaded from `reactions.json`.
 The tells (see `\tell`) are loaded from `tells.json`.
+The reminders are loaded from `reminders.json`.
 The banned IDs are hardcoded.
 IDs in this list cannot execute commands.
 The settings for the logserver are loaded from `logserver_config.json`.
 This file MUST exist, even if you do not intend to use the logserver.

 **The log server**